Antonioleon13/Streaming_Service_Modeling/README.md

 - `main.cpp`: The main program file that drives the application.
 - `include/`: Contains the header files for class definitions.
 - `src/`: Contains the source files for class implementations.
+- `csv/`: Contains the data bases to use this repo

 ## Getting Started